nanihm/Xanado/DEVELOPING.md

 ## Build system
 The build system uses [webpack](https://webpack.js.org/) to generate indexes and minimal browser scripts in the `dist` subdirectory.
 Run it using `npm run build` (or `npm run debug_build`).
 The `dist` code is built automatically when the code is pushed to github.

+When the server is run, it resolves the path to the client code using the optional `html_dir` configuration setting.
+This defaults to `dist`, so by default the webpacked client code is served to clients. `html_dir` can be overridden using the `--html`/`-h` options on the server invocation command line.
+Setting it to `html` will serve the unpacked client code instead (`npm run debug_server`).

 ## Documentation
 The code is documented using `jsdoc`.
 The documentation is automatically